 But, he’ll just ignore you and keep cleaning your windshield anyway.
 When he’s done he’ll go up to your window and beg for some money.

-You may think to yourself, “well, the guy did do a good job and the windshield is clean, I might as well give him $2.”
+You may think to yourself, “Well, the guy did do a good job and the windshield is clean, I might as well give him $2.”

-The windshield cleaner makes a decent living off of “guilting” people into giving him money because he first did something for them by cleaning their windshield.
+The windshield cleaner makes a decent living off of “guilting” people into giving him money because he first did something for them by cleaning their windshields.
 If you’re ever on the run and need help from someone, see if there is something (no matter how small) that you can do for them first.

 What It All Boils Down to